cgepy/cgepy.github.io/quickstart/readme.md

 `pip install cgepy`
 ### `#` Getting started
-> So you want to create an 8-bit game with cgepy?
-You're in the right place.
 ####                Importing cgepy
 Like every library, the first thing you want to do is import it.
 ```py